krebeljk/openInjMoldSim/README.md

 # openInjMoldSim [`v1.1.3`](VERSION.md)

-This is an [OpenFOAM 3.0.1](http://openfoamwiki.net/index.php/Installation) solver for simulation of injection molding filling, packing and cooling stages.
+This is an [OpenFOAM](http://openfoamwiki.net/index.php/Installation) solver for simulation of injection molding filling, packing and cooling stages.
 It is a modification of the compressibleInterFoam solver distributed with OpenFOAM.
 The solver has so far been validated on the [2D demo](https://nbviewer.jupyter.org/github/krebeljk/openInjMoldSim/blob/master/tutorials/Tutorials.ipynb) case for amorphous polystyrene.
-A simulation of (semi-crystalline) HDPE is under development.
 Currently, the simulation is prohibitively inconvenient for typical industrial use.

 See the [tutorials](https://nbviewer.jupyter.org/github/krebeljk/openInjMoldSim/blob/master/tutorials/Tutorials.ipynb) for more info.

-This solver built for OpenFOAM but is not part of OpenFOAM.
-Regarding OpenFOAM, see the official website [openfoam.org](https://openfoam.org/), unofficial wiki
+This solver built for OpenFOAM but is not part of OpenFOAM [openfoam.org](https://openfoam.org/).
+See also the unofficial wiki
 [openfoamwiki.net](https://openfoamwiki.net/index.php/Main_Page) and the community forum [cfd-online.com](https://www.cfd-online.com/Forums/openfoam/).